mrhashemi2000/UPDSF_v4.4/README.md

 #### DESCRIPTION:

     A high-fidelity simulation engine designed to model the chemical selection of DNA nucleotides under prebiotic conditions.
-This framework uses ONLY experimentally-verified parameters from peer-reviewed literature.
+> **Parameterization:** The computational framework is based exclusively on **peer-reviewed experimental literature**.
+Where direct experimental estimates are unavailable, parameters are calibrated within experimentally supported ranges and are explicitly identified as calibrated values.

 #### NEW FEATURES v4.4: